How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 What is a Bitcoin ATM?

 A Bitcoin ATM is not the same as a standard ATM (Automated Teller Machine) that permits bank customers to deposit, transfer or withdraw funds to a personal account.
 Bitcoin ATMs create blockchain-based transactions that lead cryptocurrencies to the user's digital wallet, usually through a QR code or standard bar code.
-Put simply, you insert fiat cash, and you receive Bitcoin in return (BTC).
+Put, you insert fiat cash, and you receive Bitcoin in return (BTC).

 The Different Types of Bitcoin ATMs